BetMGM bonus code CBSSPORTS: Get $150 bonus bets for Rockets vs. Lakers basketball, WBC on Monday, March 16

 Best bets for Monday, March 16

 Venezuela pulled off a huge upset when it knocked off defending champion Japan to reach the WBC semifinals.
 Waiting for the Venezuelans there is Italy, which has never reached this stage of the tournament before.
 The Italians recruited better than ever and will send veteran Phillies starter Aaron Nola to the mound on Monday.
 Venezuela will counter with Keider Montero of the Detroit Tigers.
 Nola will have to navigate through dangerous hitters like Ronald Acuña Jr. and Luis Arraez, but the Italian lineup is no pushover with Vinnie Pasquantino and Jakob Marsee in the fold.
 Venezuela is a -190 favorite at BetMGM, while Italy is a +155 underdog.
-The total is 10 runs, with the Over at -115.
+The total is 10 runs, with the Over at +100.
+Ronald Acuna is +350 to hit a home run for Venezuela.
 Bet on the World Baseball Classic and MLB futures at BetMGM:

 Responsible Gaming